Tuning Fork (4,096 Hz crystal tuner)

 It depends on what you are cleansing most often.
 If you own a few stones and want a daily personal practice — resetting one talisman or working with one energy center — a tuning fork is the simpler, cheaper, and more portable starting point.

-If you maintain a meditation space, teach classes, or keep a larger collection, a singing bowl clears the room faster than any other single tool.
-Most beginners start with whichever matches their primary use, then add the second within a year.
+If you maintain a meditation space, teach classes, or keep a larger collection, a singing bowl gives one audible cue to the whole room.
+Start with whichever instrument matches your primary use; there is no need to buy the second on a schedule.

 Can a tuning fork replace a singing bowl for crystal cleansing?